25th January 2020

 I placed scissors strategically around the house including my bedroom side drawer, as most of the abuse was hidden in the bedroom which was at the opposite side of the house to everyone else so nobody got to hear as much.
 It kept him away but he used it as an excuse to make me look mentally ill (well I must have been to do this) telling his mum about how I am a self harmer and I was ill and needed professional help but not telling anyone the reason I was doing it which was to keep him away from me.

 I took a picture of the last time that I had self harmed, which can be seen below.
-A week after this is the finale and I had to have him arrested.

 To begin the project, I decided I wasn’t too sure on how the lighting should be.
 In realistic terms I would have the table light on beside me but I was wondering how it would look with the bedroom light on or a flash illuminating the scene.
 I thought the flash might imitate a split second, the being caught in headlights saying.